 In a personal injury accident lawsuit, the plaintiff is seeking money damages from the defendant.
 If the defendant is 100% at fault for the accident, the plaintiff can be awarded 100% of his or her damages.
 However, what happens if the plaintiff was also partially to blame for the accident?

 California’s comparative negligence law is a legal doctrine that provides a way to divide up fault between all parties.
 The plaintiff’s damages are then reduced based on the plaintiff’s own negligence, which contributed to the accident.1

 In a personal injury lawsuit, the defendant claims the plaintiff’s own negligence caused or contributed to their own harm.
-Once the defendant makes that claim, the jury would then decide what percentage of fault is due to the injured party’s own negligence.
+Once the defendant makes that claim, the jury would then decide what apportionment of fault is due to the injured party’s own negligence.
 That percentage will reduce the plaintiff’s overall award for damages.2

 Responsibility is generally decided by either the judge or the jury.
 In a personal injury trial, a jury is given instructions on the comparative fault of the plaintiff.
 The comparative negligence jury instructions are:

 “The defendant claims that the plaintiff’s own negligence contributed to his or her harm.
 To succeed on this claim, the defendant must prove both of the following: